napari/napari/docs/source/events/rendering.rst

 In issue `#1300 <https://github.com/napari/napari/issues/1300>`_ it takes
 1500ms to switch slices in a (16384, 16384) image that entirely in RAM.
 The image is not a multi-scale image.
-Generally we've found downsampling to create multi-scale image is slow.
+Generally we've found downsampling to create multi-scale image layers is slow.
 On thing that might were for this case is to create an Octree that only has a level zero.

-Chopping up an `numpy` array into tiles is very fast, because no memory is moved.
+Chopping up a ``numpy`` array into tiles is very fast, because no memory is moved.
 It's really just creating a bunch of "views" into the single array.
 So creating a level zero Octree should be very fast.
 For there we can use our existing Octree code and our existing